augusto-herrmann/augusto-herrmann.github.io/_posts/2020-02-19-its-2020-why-are-you-not-opening-up-data-yet-bingo.md

 [Pizza de Dados Podcast](http://umdadoamais.com/dados-do-ponto-de-vista-do-governo-pizza-de-dados/), and that's how I first heard of the open data bingo.

+When considering the arguments for the adaptation of this content for many different countries and cultures, it is remarkable how similar the barriers for opening up data are among them.

 ## bingo.dadosabertos.social

 I then finished the translation and adaptation to the Brazilian context of the